smrfeld/sphinx_autodoc_tutorial/README.md

 ```
 You can choose from a couple differet runners other than `ubuntu-latest` as described [here](https://docs.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners).

+You can monitor the progress on your repo page `github.com` under `Actions`.

 A common problem is that you used some external library that you installed with `pip install external_library`.
 Now what - should you add it to the build process for the documentation? **No** - this only adds more dependencies that need to be installed, and it's probably not relevant for the docs.
 Instead you can edit in `conf.py` the option:
 ```
 autodoc_mock_imports = [